 Have you ever wondered why you can’t always grow a true-to-name fruit tree from planting seeds?
 Folks commonly ask if it’s possible to take the seeds from an apple, plant them, and grow trees that yield the same exact type of apples the seeds came from.

 Unfortunately, for most fruit trees*, this isn’t quite how it works.
 To explain, we’ll start by addressing the history contained in seeds and why it’s more reliable to plant and grow grafted fruit trees.

 We’ll use apple trees for example here.
 Most apple trees are not self-fertile.
 This means they need another different apple tree blooming nearby (at the same time) to pollinate the blossoms that in turn become the fruit.

-So, if you had a Honeycrisp™ apple tree, you would need a variety like the Golden Delicious apple tree to cross-pollinate it.
-From one tree to the other, the male flower’s genetic material pollinates the female flower (usually helped by bees, wind, etc.).
-The end result is fruit development in mature apple trees.
+So, if you had a Honeycrisp apple tree, you would need a variety like a Golden Delicious apple tree to pollinate it.
+From one tree to the other, the male flowers’ genetic material pollinates the female flowers (often helped by bees, wind, etc.).
+The end result is fruit development in both mature apple trees.